clenox/opentpl-module-python/README.md

 -- Associate A New Kasa Account

-  This is how you register a Kasa account for the first time to get access to it.
+  This is how you register a Kasa account.
 It only needs to be done once.

+  body = {"command": "create_account", "password": "KasaSmart_password"}

   KasaSmart_password is the password associated with the uuid.
 These credentials are securely stored and used only when needed (for access key rotation, which is performed        automatically).

-  body = {"command": "create_account", "password": "KasaSmart_password"}

 -- Get Plug Names

   All calls to OpenTPL use unique alphanumeric plug IDs to avoid any potential conflict.
-However, generally the location and/or function of each plug is indicated by the user   defined name / alias.
+However, generally the location and/or function of each plug is indicated by the user   defined name / alias (in the Kasa app).
 This command provides the mapping needed to associate each plug name to it's unique ID.

   body = {"command": "plug_names"}